AB-Ares/Te_HF_Conversion/README.md

 ## Example scripts
 `..`

-## How to install and run Displacement_strain_planet
+## How to install and run Te_HF_Conversion
 If you would like to modify the source code, download the Displacement_strain_planet repository and install using pip (or pip3 depending on your installation).
 ```bash
     git clone https://github.com/AB-Ares/Te_HF_Conversion.git
     cd Te_HF_Conversion/
     pip install .
 ```
-Alternatively, you can install Displacement-strain-planet via pip
+Alternatively, you can install Te-HF-Conversion via pip
 ```bash
    pip install Te-HF-Conversion
 ```